Transport Act 1985: Transport Act 1985: Privatisation (Part II)

 Privatisation proposals were put forth to change the structure of the bus industry.
 The bus industry was managed mainly by public sector companies in the years prior to 1985.
 Privatisation was introduced by the Conservative government as a way to achieve better access to private capital and more committed management.
 In order to achieve this goal, the Conservative government made it so local governments could only provide subsidies for services and prohibited subsidies that would promote low fares.

 Other provisions

 School minibuses which are used to transport people are covered by a Section 19 permit scheme.
 The reference to "Section 19" relates to the Transport Act 1985.

 Aftermath

-The Act changed how bus services were run in the United Kingdom.
-The Act introduced the largest change in the framework of bus services in over five decades and it replaced the prior publicly owned and highly regulated bus service with a largely competitive commercial system.
+The act changed how bus services were run in the United Kingdom.
+The act introduced the largest change in the framework of bus services in over five decades and it replaced the prior publicly owned and highly regulated bus service with a largely competitive commercial system.
 Additionally, the removal of subsidies made it so different firms had to bid on the right to operate with subsidized services.

+Amendments

+Travel Concessions (Eligibility) Act 2002

+The Travel Concessions (Eligibility) Act 2002 equalised the ages for men and women for eligibility for travel concessions in the 1985 act.
+The 2002 act lowered the age for men to be eligible for travel concessions under the act from 65 to 60, while keeping the age for eligibility for women at 60.

+At the time of the passage of the 2002 act, approximately 1,000,000 men benefitted from the change.
+The 2002 act followed legal challenges under the Sex Discrimination Act 1975.

+Certain MPs raised concerns that concessionary schemes would be withdrawn unless additional funding was provided.